codeinstitute-davidhubber/milestone-1/README.md

 * [CSS](https://www.w3schools.com/whatis/whatis_css.asp) (Cascading Style Sheets): A style sheet language used for describing the presentation of a document written in a markup language like HTML.
 * [Bootstrap](href="https://getbootstrap.com/): A CSS Framework for developing responsive and mobile-first websites.
 * [GitHub](href="https://github.com/): A web-based hosting service for version control using Git.
-* [Google Chrome Developer Tools] (https://www.google.com/chrome/dev/): Used to view & test cutting-edge web platform APIs with the use of developer tools.
+* [Google Chrome Developer Tools](https://www.google.com/chrome/dev/): Used to view & test cutting-edge web platform APIs with the use of developer tools.
 * [Dreamweaver](https://www.adobe.com/products/dreamweaver.html) (Adobe): A web design and development application that uses both a visual design surface known as Live View and a code editor.
 * [Photoshop](https://www.adobe.com/products/photoshop.html) (Adobe): A raster graphics editor developed and published by Adobe Systems for macOS and Windows
 * [Macdown](https://macdown.uranusjr.com/): An Open source Markdown editor for macOS.